702573N/Obsidian-Tasks-Calendar/README.md

 options: "lineClamp1"
 options: "lineClamp2"
 options: "lineClamp3"
+options: "noLineClamp"
 ```
 Set a line clamp from 1-3 inside your displayed tasks.
 By default 1 line is set.
+Alternative you can disable line clamp and show full task description text.

 ```
 options: "noLayer"